Assisted Hatching Procedure in IVF

 Assisted Hatching‘ is highly scientific and delicate technique done on the embryo to enhance the implantation rate and thereby the success rate of IVF or ICSI cycles.
 Soon after the release of the oocyte the infundibulum or the fimbriated part of the fallopian tube catches the egg and transport it further by the cilia and the muscular action of the walls of the fallopian tube.
 The oocyte is fertilized when it is in the fallopian tube.

 The fertilized oocyte divides by mitosis into a number of cells called blastomeres and finally develops into blastocyst.
 Till this stage the fertilized oocyte remains in the fallopian tube.
 By about 3rd day it rolls down into the uterus to get implanted to the endometrial wall.
 Throughout this division the embryo is enclosed in a layer of glycol protein cells called ‘Zona pellucida’.
 This layer protects the early embryo till it gets implanted.
 In the uterus the blastocyst should hatch out to get implanted to the endometrium of the uterus.
 At the site of implantation the zona gets digested and a hole or passage forms and the blastocyst comes out and gets implanted to the wall of the uterus.
 Some times the blastocyst cannot hatch due to increased thickness of the zona.
-In older women of more than 30 years the zona will be thick and the embryo cannot easily hatch and thereby the pregnancy rate is poor.
+In older women of more than 30 years the zona will be thick and the embryo cannot easily hatch and thereby the rate is poor.
 To enhance the implantation, assisted hatching is necessary.
 It is also done when there are repeated failures of IVF or ICSI cycles.

 How Assisted Hatching Procedure in IVF is done?